 I love IU football, but if that November 10 contest at Northwestern qualifies as second tier, it will have exceeded expectations.
 We're adults, Jim.
 Those of us who follow such programs understand that IU-Northwestern isn't going to attract more viewers than Auburn-Georgia.
 Unfortunately, Mr. Delany seems to be utterly clueless about how to conduct a negotiation.
 Don't let them know it hurt, Jim.

 Unfortunately, this is just the latest public statement by the commish that casts doubt on his fitness to lead a major conference.
-Let's not forget, just months ago, this ridiculous broadside against the SEC
+Let's not forget, just months ago, this ridiculous broadside against the SEC, including:

 I love speed and the SEC has great speed, especially on the defensive line, but there are appropriate balances when mixing academics and athletics.
 Each school, as well as each conference, simply must do what fits their mission regardless of what a recruiting service recommends.
 I wish we had six teams among the top 10 recruiting classes every year, but winning our way requires some discipline and restraint with the recruitment process.
 Not every athlete fits athletically, academically or socially at every university.
 Fortunately, we have been able to balance our athletic and academic mission so that we can compete successfully and keep faith with our academic standards.

 First, it's idiotic for a conference commissioner to issue any sort of statement, snippy or otherwise, to serve as a self-described response to "recruiting services and talking heads."
 Second, why impugn an entire conference?
 No one will soon confuse the SEC with the Patriot League, but our fine league, which I think is great, has had its share of black eyes in the last decade.
 The scandals involving the Michigan and Minnesota basketball programs were among the most breathtaking in the history of the sport.
 The disclosures about the class loads of Andy Katzenmoyer and Greg Oden make one wonder whether the typical Buckeye is getting anything approximating a college education.
 To be fair and balanced, one could note that one of the few Big Ten programs that has never been found guilty of an NCAA "major violation" hired a coach with a less-than-pristine compliance record.
 What an odd decision by Delany.
 And again, this wasn't an off-the-cuff temper tantrum in front of a live mike; this is a letter that remains on the Big Ten's website months later.

 The Big Ten has communicated its extreme disappointment and concern to ESPN's management relative to statements made by Mr. Doug Gottlieb at the halftime of Thursday's Purdue at Illinois basketball game on ESPN2.Specifically Mr. Gottlieb called into question the integrity of Mr. Rick Hartzell, an official in Tuesday's Indiana at Wisconsin basketball game, telecast by ESPN.
 In addition Mr. Gottlieb questioned the professionalism of Big Ten Associate Commissioner Rich Falk relative to the administration of the Big Ten's men's basketball officiating program.
 Neither statement should have been made, and in our view these statements represent an example of irresponsible sports `reporting'.
 It is unfortunate that Mr. Gottlieb, whose own reputation for honest dealings has been called into question in the past, has been placed in the position by ESPN to pass judgment on a well-regarded, veteran official working a Big Ten basketball game, and a Big Ten associate commissioner who has rendered valuable service to the Conference and college basketball for decades.
 The Big Ten Conference considers this matter concluded and will have no further comment.